 Measure the position for your brackets to be installed

-Start from the corner of your first tread and measure anywhere between 900mm and 1000mm upwards from the pitch line using a metal tape measure.
+To install your handrail, start from the corner of your first tread and measure anywhere between 900mm and 1000mm upwards from the pitch line using a metal tape measure.
 Mark this position on the wall with tape, and use a spirit level to ensure it's perfectly parallel.
+Repeat this process for the tread at the top of your stairs.

 Then, cut a piece of string slightly longer than your handrail - this will be a guide for where your handrail will be positioned.
 Stick it in place between the two pencil markings using tape - again, use your spirit level to ensure it's straight.